-Rainbow trout (Oncorhynchus mykiss) are native to North America in waters which drain to the Pacific Ocean from northern Mexico to Alaska.
-Of the nonnative fish in Yellowstone, the rainbow trout has the closest origin.
-As the most adaptable members of the trout family, they have been successfully introduced throughout the world.
+Rainbow trout (Oncorhynchus mykiss) are native to North America in waters that drain to the Pacific Ocean from northern Mexico to Alaska.
+Of the nonnative fish in Yellowstone, rainbow trout have the closest geographic origin.
+As the most adaptable members of the salmonid family, they have been successfully introduced throughout the world.
 Unfortunately they readily hybridize with cutthroat trout.

 Bigelow, P.E.
 2009.
 Predicting areas of lake trout spawning habitat within Yellowstone Lake, Wyoming.
 Doctoral dissertation, University of Wyoming, Laramie, WY.